 Have you found a good application for one of the enzymes listed above? we would love to hear about it!

 A: Enzymes for Innovation (EFI) is a project initiated by NEB to provide unique enzymes to the scientific community in the hopes of enabling the discovery of new and innovative applications.
-These enzymes have interesting properties and unique specificities that are not commercially available elsewhere.
-If you have an idea for an “Enzyme for Innovation” with a suggested application that may be useful (now or in the future), please email us at EnzymesForInnovation@neb.com.
+These enzymes have interesting properties and unique specificities that are not commercially available elsewhere at the quality that you would expect from NEB.
+If you have an idea for an “Enzyme for Innovation” with a suggested application that may be useful, please email us at [email protected].
 For more information, please view video.

 Q: Can I submit an Enzyme for Innovation idea?